Technologicat/unpythonic/doc/features.md

 The exception handler is a function.
 It may optionally accept one argument, the exception instance.
 Just like in an `except` clause, the exception specification can be either an exception type, or a `tuple` of exception types.

 Functions can also be specified to represent the `else` and `finally` blocks; the keyword parameters to do this are `elsef` and `finallyf`.
 Each of them is a thunk (a 0-argument function).
-See the docstring of `unpythonic.misc.tryf` for details.
+See the docstring of `unpythonic.tryf` for details.

 Examples can be found in [the unit tests](../unpythonic/tests/test_excutil.py).